 Atayef can be either fried or less commonly baked.

-- To fry: heat corn oil (about 1cm) on a pan, then start dropping the stuffed Atayef and fry until the edges are slightly golden brown and crunchy, remove from pan and soak them in the sugar syrup for a few seconds (or drizzle them with it).
+- To fry: Heat vegetable, canola, or corn oil (about 1 inch) in a deep pan.
+Then, start dropping the stuffed Atayef and fry until the edges are slightly golden brown and crunchy.
+Remove from the hot oil, drain on a wire rack for a couple of minutes, and immediately soak them in the simple syrup for a few seconds (or drizzle them with it).

-- To bake: place on a cookie baking sheet, then brush the Atayef with corn oil.
-Bake on 200°C (390°F) until golden and crunchy.
-Drizzle with the sugary syrup and serve.
+- To bake: Place the stuffed Atayef on a cookie sheet, and brush with vegetable oil.
+Bake in a preheated oven at 350°F/180°C for 10-15 minutes or until golden and crunchy.
+Drizzle with the simple syrup and serve.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!